Symphony No. 9 (Bruckner): Discography of the complete symphony

 Recordings of the completions of the fourth movement are usually coupled with the Nowak or Cohrs edition for the first three movements.

-A recording of the Orel or Nowak edition on average lasts about 65 minutes, though a fast conductor like Carl Schuricht can get it down to 56 minutes.
+A recording of the Orel or Nowak edition on average lasts about 65 minutes, though a fast conductor like Carl Schuricht can get it down to 56 minutes (ASD 493}.

 The oldest complete performance (of the three completed movements) preserved on record is by Otto Klemperer with the New York Philharmonic from 1934.

-The first commercial recording was made by Siegmund von Hausegger with the Munich Philharmonic in 1938 for HMV.
+The first commercial recording was made by Siegmund von Hausegger with the Munich Philharmonic in 1938 for His Master's Voice.
 Both recordings used the Orel edition.

 The apocryphal Löwe version is available on CD remasterings of LPs by Hans Knappertsbusch and F. Charles Adler.
 These can be as short as 51 minutes.

 The earliest recordings of the Orel edition were Oswald Kabasta's live performance with the Munich Philharmonic in 1943 for the Music and Arts label, and Wilhelm Furtwängler's studio performance with the Berlin Philharmonic in 1944 (multiple labels).

 After Bruno Walter's studio recording with the Columbia Symphony Orchestra in 1959 for Sony/CBS, the Nowak edition was preferred.

 The most recent Orel edition recording was Daniel Barenboim's live performance with the Berlin Philharmonic in 1991 for Teldec.

-Nikolaus Harnoncourt and the Wiener Philharmoniker recorded the Ninth (Cohrs edition) and the Finale fragment for BMG/RCA in 2003 – without the coda sketches.
+Nikolaus Harnoncourt and the Vienna Philharmonic recorded the Ninth (Cohrs edition) and the Finale fragment for BMG/RCA in 2003 – without the coda sketches.

 In the CD "Bruckner unknown" (PR 91250, 2013) Ricardo Luna recorded the Scherzo, the three versions of the Trio (own edition) as well as the Finale fragment – with the coda sketches.